The real estate investing business can be a time-consuming endeavor.

 |Isolate Team Members|

-To make this REIPro review even a bit more balanced, let’s check for a second the pros and the cons (what I liked and didn’t like so much).
+To make this REIPro review even more balanced, let’s check the pros and cons for a second (what I liked and didn’t like so much).

-- Except for some minor redundancy in the menu, the design of the platform is clear and user-friendly.
+- Except for some minor redundancy in the menu, the platform’s design is clear and user-friendly.

 - Easy access to direct mail campaigns.